|

 (which would be sorting out its inheritance).

-It may have died.
+It must have died.

 The child is not mentioned in later documents.